Here's everything you need to know...

 Now Britain has left the EU, you might have some questions about how any changes could affect your insurance.

-As of 1 January 2021, if you’re planning to travel abroad (including to the Republic of Ireland), you must request a Green Card to make sure you’re covered.
+If you’re planning to travel abroad (including to the Republic of Ireland), you must request a Green Card to make sure you’re covered.

 Please see the motor insurance section for details.